-- Companies an play the Ast in tom Rating compare sometime greenhouse gas (GHG) emissions reduction targets that are aligned with reduction pathways for limiting global temperature rise to 1.5°C or well-below 2°C compared to pre-industrial temperatures.
+- Companies can play their part in combating climate change by setting greenhouse gas (GHG) emissions reduction targets that are aligned with reduction pathways for limiting global temperature rise to 1.5°C or well-below 2°C compared to pre-industrial temperatures.
 These targets are termed science-based targets (SBTs). - SBTs offer a plethora of advantages over incremental GHG reduction targets and boost companies' competitive advantage in the transition to the low-carbon economy. - Multiple science-based target setting methods are available, which may be used to calculate targets that vary in terms of metric and ambition. - To ensure rigor and credibility, SBTs should meet a range of criteria related to target duration, ambition, and coverage of internal and value chain sources. - Getting internal stakeholders on board through all stages of the target-setting process requires careful planning. - Once an SBT has been set, communicating it fully, simply and clearly is important to accurately inform stakeholders and build credibility.